asyml/texar/docker/README.md

 docker run -it texar /bin/bash
 ```

-Then import Texar in python, input the following cmd into container shell:
+Then import Texar in python, we can run the following cmd into container shell:

 ```bash
 python -c "import texar as tx;print(tx.data)"